This will be the caption

 A Human Project for a Human Past

-Sondage is where credentialed scholars, audio professionals, and heritage curators work with older adults to examine their lives and leave behind a record built to last.
+Sondage is where Later-Life Learners, credentialed scholars, audio professionals, heritage curators, and family-level archivists come together to examine one’s life and leave behind a record built to last.

 At a moment when human work is being automated across the economy, Sondage is staked to the proposition that this work can be done by no one else.